-When root motion is contained within an imported animation clip, that motion will be used to drive the movement and rotation of the GameObject that is playing the animation.
+When an imported animation clip contains root motion, Unity uses that motion to drive the movement and rotation of the GameObject that is playing the animation.
 Sometimes however it may be necessary to manually select a different specific node within the hierarchy of your animation file to act as the root motion node.

 Did you find this page useful?
 Please give it a rating: